 From the link above, you know a heat pump is two to four times more efficient than your backup electric heat.
-If the heat pump compressor fails, the backup heat takes over, the heat pump fan never shuts off and 6 weeks later you get a high electric bill, three times what it should be.
+If your heat pump compressor fails and your backup heat takes over, the heat pump fan never shuts off and 6 weeks later you get a high electric bill, three times what it should be.

 If the line is not hot:

 - Is the outside unit running?
 Can you get it to run by raising the thermostat?
 Is your thermostat improperly set to emergency heat?
-If you cannot get the outdoor heat pump to run… and this is a tough one… it’s broke.
+If you cannot get the outdoor heat pump to run… and this is not what you want to hear… it’s broke.